A real-time transit guide for autistic adults.

 Engaging with the community, users can like, comment, and share posts on and about contextual transit guides.

-Testing our prototype with participants, we quickly gained more insight into our user group's mental model and reassessed our design response.
+Testing our prototype with participants, we quickly gained more insight into our user group's mental model.
+Because of their need for explicit instructions, simple distractions and vague visuals hinder usability.
+From this feedback, we reassessed our design response.

 All participants expressed their dislike for the cartooned visuals, being both childlike and vague in context.